Coin Values Moving with Precious Metals: Up-Dated 8/3/2020: Gold $1974 | Silver $24.26

 The Value of V Nickels | Common to Very Rare

-A nickel gaining in popularity.
+A nickel series gaining in popularity.
 Causing all dates and mints to rise in value.
-For example, all but one date of "V" Nickels in extremely fine condition is at least a $23 coin.
-The earlier years are worth even more as collectors are discovering them difficult to find.
+The series began in 1883 and collectors are discovering early years are difficult to find in nice collectible quality.
 Grade your coins carefully and compare to the old nickel values chart.

 Buffalo Nickel Value | How to Find the Rare Ones

 A very popular coin series rising in value.
 Even coins without dates are valued over ten cents.
 Today, collectors are closely examining Buffalo nickels looking for special dates and higher condition examples.
 Often large value differences are found in just a minor improvement in how well the coin is preserved.
 Collector preference is creating demand showing in strong values on the charts.
 Follow the steps to correctly identify and judge your old nickels.

 From the early dates to silver nickels many dates and mint marks standout from the rest in value.
 Found every day, compare your coins to the value charts.
 One of the few coins worth searching through your pocket change.